 Download and install the .NET SDK onto the raspberry pi by issuing the following commands:

 sudo apt-get install curl libunwind8 gettext wget https://download.visualstudio.microsoft.com/download/pr/ce3cef63-ade6-4209-80f0-ac2815c5b282/e4a8b52aacf74d2a7d6d1cf5b9dca438/dotnet-sdk-5.0.401-linux-arm.tar.gz mkdir -p $HOME/dotnet tar zxf dotnet-sdk-5.0.401-linux-arm.tar.gz -C $HOME/dotnet export DOTNET_ROOT=$HOME/dotnet export PATH=$PATH:$HOME/dotnet

-Now let’s quickly create a Hello World console app just to make sure the tooling and things are correctly installed.
+Now let’s quickly create a Hello World console app just to make sure the tooling and environment are correctly setup.

-There we have it.
+and that’s it, we are done.
 The .NET 5 SDK (and therefore also the .NET 5 runtime) are installed.
 So whether we want to develop on target or cross compiled, the options are there.